muralimittireddy/expense-tracker/README.md

 - **Dashboard**: Get a quick overview of your finances with monthly spending trends and spending breakdown by category.
 - **Expense Management**: Log, view, edit, and delete personal and group expenses with filters by date range and category.
 - **Budget Tracking**: Set a monthly budget and track spending against it.
 - **Splits & Groups**: Create groups to manage shared expenses and calculate who owes whom.
+- **Real-time Updates**: Websocket support for real-time updates on group expenses.

 ---